 How Do You Encourage Innovation?

 Most people are more stuck in their ways than they think.
-Here are some of the things we have participants do during our change management tool, Process Advantage®, to break out of the old, and encourage them to be truly innovative.
+Here are some of the things we have participants do during our change management tool, Process Advantage®, to break out of the old and encourage true innovation.

-- We introduce an exercise (or exercises) that: Makes it clear to participants just how stuck they can be in the current ways of doing things; how they might invent reasons for why new approaches can’t work; how they might not even hear new ideas.
+- Participate in an exercise or game that makes it clear to participants just how stuck they can be in the current ways of doing things, how they might invent reasons for why new approaches can’t work, and how they might not even hear new ideas.

-- We commit to a new performance standard for the target process.
+- Determine and commit to a new performance standard for the target process.

 From our experience, I can also recommend the following to encourage innovation and sound redesign of systems:

-- Do this work outside of the workplace.
+- Do the work outside of the workplace.
 New environments stimulate new thinking.
 The investment in a high-quality venue communicates to teams that they and their work are important.

 - Mix up existing teams.
 Introduce fresh viewpoints from staff in other parts of the organization to stimulate new thought.

 - Sound workshop design and outside facilitation all contribute to getting “outside the box”.
 Again, changing the existing dynamics and team culture is essential to creating something truly new.

-- Teams of those people who actually do the work have the most to gain from a more productive future of satisfied customers.
+- Utilize teams made up of people who actually do the work because they have the most to gain from a more productive future of satisfied customers.

-- The less experience and status achieved from existing methods, the greater the ability to get out of your own way and truly innovate.
+- Along those same lines, the less experience and status achieved from existing methods, the greater the ability to get out of your own way and truly innovate.
 That’s why the people working in the process – rather than those who designed it – often make the better innovators.

 Minimize Your Risk With an E-mail